 OSHA’s Forklift Maintenance Requirements

-Not only do these benefits provide reasons to set up – and keep to – a proper maintenance schedule, but OSHA (Occupational Safety and Health Administration) requires your lifts to be in tip-top shape before putting them into service.
+These benefits not only justify a proper maintenance schedule but OSHA (Occupational Safety and Health Administration) also requires your lifts to be in top condition before putting them into service.

-Here are a couple of key standards from OSHA on the subject:
+Here are some key OSHA standards on the subject:

 “Industrial trucks shall be examined before being placed in service, and shall not be placed in service if the examination shows any condition adversely affecting the safety of the vehicle.
 Such examination shall be made at least daily.
 Where industrial trucks are used on a round-the-clock basis, they shall be examined after each shift.
 Defects when found shall be immediately reported and corrected.”